GentenStudios/Phoenix-OLD/CONTRIBUTING.md

 # GENTEN STUDIOS CONTRIBITING GUIDELINES
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 However a PR may have changes requested on it if it does not adhear to guidelines outlined here.

-If you are just browsing through quick before starting, its worth keeping [the PR checklist](#pr-checklist) in mind before you open a new PR to help make your PR review go smoother.
+If you are just browsing through quick before starting, it's worth keeping [the PR checklist](#pr-checklist) in mind before you open a new PR to help make your PR review go smoother.

 ## TABLE OF CONTENTS